An appraisal is investigation that concludes an opinion of value.

 It's possible you could be involved in a lawsuit - an appraisal will definitely help.

-The purpose of a home inspection is to investigate the structure of the home from basement to rooftop.
+The point of a home inspection is to evaluate the structure of the home from basement to top.

 Delivering a defensible and careful analysis, an appraisal will give a clear opinion of value.